 The tools in this book wouldn’t be possible without many open source contributors.
 Winston Chang, my co-author on devtools, spent hours debugging painful S4 and compiled code problems so that devtools can quickly reload code for the vast majority of packages.
 Kirill Müller contributed great patches to many of my package development packages including devtools, testthat, and roxygen2.
 Kevin Ushey, JJ Allaire and Dirk Eddelbuettel tirelessly answered all my basic C, C++ and Rcpp questions.
 Peter Danenburg and Manuel Eugster wrote the first version of roxygen2 during a Google Summer of Code.
 Craig Citro wrote much of the code to allow travis to work with R packages.

 Often the only way I learn how to do it the right way is by doing it the wrong way first.
-For suffering many of package development errors, I’d like to thank all the CRAN maintainers, especially Brian Ripley, Uwe Ligges and Kurt Hornik.
+For suffering through many package development errors, I’d like to thank all the CRAN maintainers, especially Brian Ripley, Uwe Ligges and Kurt Hornik.

 This book was written in the open and it is truly a community effort: many people read drafts, fixed typos, suggested improvements, and contributed content.
 Without those contributors, the book wouldn’t be nearly as good as it is, and I’m deeply grateful for their help.
 A special thanks goes to Peter Li, who read the book from cover-to-cover and provided many fixes.
 I also deeply appreciate the time the reviewers (Duncan Murdoch, Karthik Ram, Vitalie Spinu and Ramnath Vaidyanathan) spent reading the book and giving me thorough feedback.